SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 For each experiment, two plots that allow to see the learning progress are saved in the folder "folder_save":

 - A time graph that shows how the control variables evolve.
-   - The top graph: states along with the predicted states and uncertainty from n time steps prior.
+   - The top graph: states along with the predicted states and uncertainty from n time steps earlier.
 The value of n is specified in the legend.
    - The middle graph: actions
-   - The bottom graph: The actual cost, predicted trajectory cost (mean of future predicted cost) and its uncertainty.
+   - The bottom graph: The real cost, predicted trajectory cost (mean of future predicted cost) and its uncertainty.
 Note that the uncertainty of the trajectory cost can be used to identify times where the future is uncertain for the model.

 - 3d visualizations that shows the Gaussian processes model and points in memory.
      In this plot, each of the graphs of the top line represents the variation of states for the next step as a function of the current states and actions.
 The indices represented in the xy axis name represent either states or actions.
 For example, the input with index 3 represent the action for the pendulum.
 Action indices are defined as higher than the state indices.
-     The axes of the 3d graph are chosen to represent the two inputs (state or action) with the smallest lengthscales in the gaussian process for the predicted state variation, so that the x-y axes may be different for each graph.
+     The axes of the 3d graph are chosen to represent the two inputs (state or action) with the smallest lengthscales in the Gaussian Process for the predicted state variation, so that the x-y axes may be different for each graph.
 The graphs of the bottom line represent the predicted uncertainty, and the points are the prediction errors.
      The points stored in the memory of the Gaussian process model are shown in green, and the points that are not stored in black.

 During the control, a dynamic graph similar to the time graph allows to see the evolution of the states, action and costs, but also shows the predicted states, actions and costs computed by the model for the MPC.